tucpy/CS50/README.md

 return sum; //give result back
 }

+++ Variables and Scope:
+Local variable (created inside a function and can only be accessed by that function).
+Global variable (can be accessed by any function in the program).
+Declare them outside of any function, but be careful as the global variable is manipulated by a function and change it value, before it gets into the second function.
+Function will use a copy of local variable to perform the calculation.

+++ Array:

+++ Command Line Arguments: to collect cmmand line argumetns from the users int main (int argc, string argv[]) -> 2 arguments interger called argc and an array of string inside [].
+Argc (argument count): will store the number of command-line arguments the user typed when the program was excecuted.
+(It detect the space and tab between argument.
+Ie: ./greedy.c -> argc =1
+./greedy.c 1029 cs50 -> argc = 3
+Argv (argument vector):
+This array of strings stores one string per element.
+First element can be accessed through argv[0], the last one is argv[argc -1 ]. (because we index from 0).
+Argv always stores string (even the input is interger) so you need to use atoi from <stdlib.h> library to convert them.
+If you tried to acess argv[3], don’t know what is really there.

         <LECTURE 2>: Algorithms
         ++ Strings: write initials.c to extract initials from a string (array of characters), assuming that the initials is capital letter.
 Max 3 initials, the 4th will be NUL character (\0).
 Use the for loop to iterate through the string, and store the capital letters in "initials" array.
         We need a length variable to keep track of characters we have seen already, so we can store each character in the right index of initials and terminate it correctly.